Armenia Passport Photo Maker

 Printing

-Let the maker build the 4-photo sheet, then print on photo paper at a studio or self-service kiosk so the 35×45 mm scale is preserved.
+Follow the printing guidance above, then print on photo paper at a studio or self-service kiosk so the 35×45 mm scale is preserved.

 Selfies, beauty filters, hats, tinted glasses and busy backgrounds are the usual culprits.
-Fix them at the source rather than trying to edit them out afterwards.
+Fix them at the source rather than trying to edit them out afterwards — the full list is in why Armenian passport photos get rejected.

 | Feature | Armenia | United States |